 Common manifestations of Gaucher disease include an abnormally enlarged liver and/or spleen (hepatosplenomegaly), low levels of circulating red blood cells (anemia), low levels of platelets (thrombocytopenia), and skeletal abnormalities.
 Platelets are blood cells that promote clotting and patients with thrombocytopenia may develop bleeding problems.
 Three separate forms of Gaucher disease have been identified and are distinguished by the absence of, or the presence and extent of, neurological complications.
-All three forms of Gaucher disease are inherited as autosomal recessive traits.
+All three forms of Gaucher disease are inherited in an autosomal recessive pattern.

 Gaucher disease is categorized as a lysosomal storage disorder (LSD).
 Lysosomes are the major digestive units in cells.
 Enzymes within lysosomes break down or “digest” nutrients, including certain complex carbohydrates and fats.
 In Gaucher disease certain sugar (glucose) containing fat, known as glycolipids, abnormally accumulate in the body because of the lack of the enzyme, glucocerebrosidase.
 This accumulation or “storage” of lipids leads to the various symptoms or physical findings associated with a lysosomal storage disease.
 Gaucher disease is the second most common type of lysosomal storage disorder.
-(Recent publications indicate that Fabry disease is the most prevalent LSD)
+(Recent publications indicate that Fabry disease is the most prevalent LSD).

 Gaucher disease type 1 is also known as non-neuronopathic, because it does not involve the central nervous system (brain and spinal cord).
 Type 1 Gaucher disease is the most common form of the condition.
 Most individuals with Gaucher disease type 1 experience easy bruising due to low levels of blood clotting cells known as platelets (thrombocytopenia), chronic fatigue due to low levels of circulating red blood cells (anemia), and an abnormally enlarged liver and/or spleen (hepatosplenomegaly).
 Affected individuals may also experience lack of blood supply (infarction) to various bones of the body resulting in dull or intense bone pain (bone crises), degeneration (avascular necrosis) and deformity of affected bones, and thinning and weakening of bones (osteoporosis).
 Such skeletal abnormalities result in an increased susceptibility to fractures.
 In rare cases, affected individuals may also experience involvement of the lungs and/or kidneys.

 Gaucher disease type 2, also known as acute neuronopathic Gaucher disease, occurs in newborns and infants and is characterized by neurological complications due to the abnormal accumulation of glucocerebroside in the brain.
 Enlargement of the spleen (splenomegaly) is often the first symptom and may become apparent before six months of age.
-Enlargement of the liver (hepatomegaly) is not always present.
+Enlargement of the liver (hepatomegaly) is not always evident.
 Affected infants may lose previously acquired motor skills and exhibit low muscle tone (hypotonia), involuntary muscle spasms (spasticity) that result in slow, stiff movements of the arms and legs, and crossed eyes (strabismus).
 In addition, affected infants may experience difficulty swallowing (dysphagia), which may result in feeding difficulties; abnormal positioning or bending of the neck (retroflexion); and failure to gain weight and grow at the expected rate (failure to thrive) and high-pitched breathing (stridor) due to contraction of the muscles of the voice box (laryngeal spasm).
 Anemia and thrombocytopenia may also occur.
 Gaucher disease type 2 often progresses to life-threatening complications such as respiratory distress or the entrance of food into the respiratory passages (aspiration pneumonia).
 Severely affected newborns may show skin abnormalities (collodion skin or ichthvosiform changes) and generalized swelling (hydrops), with death in the first few weeks of life.
 Other children with Gaucher disease type 2 have greatly reduced lifespans, with death usually occurring between 1 and 3 years of life.

 Gaucher disease type 3, also known as chronic neuronopathic Gaucher disease, occurs during the first decade of life.
 In addition to the blood and bone abnormalities discussed above, affected individuals develop neurological complications that develop and progress slower than in Gaucher disease type 2.
 Associated neurological complications include mental deterioration; an inability to coordinate voluntary movements (ataxia); and brief, shock-like muscle spasms of the arms, legs or entire body (myoclonic seizures).
-Some individuals with Gaucher disease type 3 may have difficulty moving their eyes side-to-side (horizontal gaze palsy).
+Some individuals with Gaucher disease type 3 may have difficulty moving their eyes from side-to-side (horizontal gaze palsy).
 Patients with Type 3 Gaucher disease can also have a vertical gaze palsy that usually occurs later than the horizontal gaze paresis.
 A significant proportion of patients also develop pulmonary (lung) disease (interstitial lung disease).
 There can be wide variability in presentation and clinical course among patients with type 3 Gaucher disease.
 Some affected patients may live into their teens and early 20’s, while others have lived for much longer (30’s and 40’s).
 With increasing difficulties, affected individuals may require assistance to fulfill the task of daily living (for example, with eating, bathing, and ambulation).

 There are approximately 6,000 individuals with Gaucher disease in the United States.
 Gaucher disease is the most common genetic disorder of persons of Ashkenazic Jewish ancestry, where the incidence may be as high as 1 in 450 births.
 There is no ethnic prevalence associated with Gaucher disease types 2 or 3.
 However, there is a subtype of Gaucher disease type 3 that occurs with greater frequency in the Norrbotten region of Sweden (Norrbottnian Gaucher disease).
 The estimated prevalence in the Swedish Norrbotten population is 1 in 50,000.

 A diagnosis of Gaucher disease should be considered in individuals with unexplained anemia and easy bruising, particularly if they have enlargement of the spleen and liver and fractures.
 The diagnosis of Gaucher disease may be confirmed by a thorough clinical evaluation and a variety of specialized tests, particularly tests (i.e., enzyme assay) that measure acid beta-glucosidase activity in white blood cells (leukocytes) or skin cells (fibroblasts) and genetic (DNA) analysis for the causal gene defects (mutations).
 Note: the enzyme test cannot reliably detect carriers.

 Enzyme replacement therapy (ERT) has proven effective for individuals with Gaucher disease type 1.
 In studies of ERT, anemia and low platelet counts have improved, enlargement of the liver and spleen have been greatly reduced, and skeletal findings have improved.
 These systemic manifestations also improve in individuals with Gaucher disease types 2 and 3 who receive ERT.
 However, ERT has not been effective in reducing or reversing certain neurological symptoms associated with Gaucher disease types 2 and 3.

-The orphan drug alglucerase injection (Ceredase), which is a placenta-derived enzyme, was approved by the Food and Drug Administration (FDA) in April 1991 for the treatment of Gaucher disease type 1.
+The orphan drug alglucerase injection (Ceredase), which is a placenta-derived enzyme, was approved by the U.S. Food and Drug Administration (FDA) in 1991 for the treatment of Gaucher disease type 1.
 It was the first ERT proven effective for the treatment of Gaucher disease type 1.